venugopalkadamba/hpml-final-project/README.md

 <center><h1>Scaling FlashAttention: Multi-GPU Implementation and Comparative Analysis on Llama Models</h1></center>

+## Description of the Project
+This project investigates the scalability and efficiency of Distributed FlashAttention for LLaMA models in resource-constrained environments.
+FlashAttention, a memory-efficient attention mechanism, is implemented and benchmarked on a 4-GPU high-performance computing (HPC) cluster using LLaMA2 7B and extended to LLaMA3 1B.
+The primary focus is on profiling Distributed FlashAttention’s performance using metrics such as bandwidth, latency, and memory usage to evaluate its utility for long-context training of large language models (LLMs).

+## Project Milestones
+- **Implementation of Distributed FlashAttention for LLaMA2 7B**: ✅ Completed
+- **Extension to LLaMA3 1B**: ✅ Completed
+- **Profiling and Benchmarking Performance**: ✅ Completed
+- **Identification of Scalability Patterns and Bottlenecks**: ✅ Completed
+- **Development of Recommendations for Future Deployments**: ✅ Completed

+## Repository and Code Structure
+- `data_llama` folder contains the data used for profiling
+- `llama2` folder contains the dist flash attention for llama2 7B model
+- `llama3` folder contains the dist flash attention for llama3 1B model
+- `data.py` is used for generating the sample data for profiling

+## Commands to Execute the Code
 - Python Requirements
     - For Lllama2: ``` llama2/requirements.txt ```
     - For Lllama3: ``` llama3/requirements.txt ```